Skip to content

 .withEnum(name, values, desc)Union of values

-.withOptionalEnum(name, values, desc)Union of values | undefined
+.withOptionalEnum(name, values, desc)Union | undefined

 .withArray(name, type, desc)T[]